cdcabrera/bash-gitcommitizen/README.md

-# Git Hook for using Commitizen Commit Types
+# Git Hook for Using Commitizen Commit Types

 Quick ```prepare-commit-msg``` hook that pre-appends two commented out lines to your Git commit message.
 Uncomment them to use, or ignore and write your own.